encomp/dsan_project2/project2/problem_5/README.md

 ### PROBLEM #5

 ### Design
-The find files with specific suffix was design as a recursive function that perform a recursive search on the subdirectories of a given path.
-The function returns a list of paths if the provided file suffix is found.
+A Blockchain is a sequential chain of records, similar to a linked list.
+Each block contains some information and how it is connected related to the other blocks in the chain.
+Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
+For our blockchain we will be using a SHA-256 hash, the Greenwich Mean Time when the block was created, and text strings as the data.

+![blockchain]

+[blockchain]: blockchain.png

+#### Add data to the blockchain
+To add an element on the blockchain is done as follow:

+![blockchain_add]

+[blockchain_add]: blockchain_add.png

 ### Space Complexity
-The space of this problem is O(1).
-The reason being is that in only uses a single array to stored all the matching paths of the given suffix.
+The space of this problem is O(N).
+The reason being is that every element will be wrapped into a Block object and later inserted on a double linked list.

 ### Running Time Complexity
-The running time complexity for the find files recursive function is O(N).
-Since in only traverse once the subdirectories of the given path.
+The running time complexity are as follow:

+* Add an element O(1)
+* Print the elements in the blockchain O(N)